There are many Montana youth who qualify as homeless but are not “living on the streets.”

-- SAT Fee Waiver - Covers basic test fees and sending test score(s) to unlimited colleges and late registration fees.
+- - Covers basic test fees and sending test score(s) to unlimited colleges and late registration fees.
 Ask your counselor.

-- PSAT Test Fee Waiver - Availabe for juniors.
+- - Available for juniors.
 Ask your counselor.

 College Application Fees:

-- College Board progra - Students who qualify for the SAT fee waiver also qualify for the Waiver of College Application Fee forms.
+- - Students who qualify for the SAT fee waiver also qualify for the Waiver of College Application Fee forms.

-- National Association of College Admission Counseling (NACAC) for - Seniors complete with your counselor if you plan on going college.
+- - Seniors complete with your counselor if you plan on going college.
 Same eligibility criteria as the ACT and SAT waivers.

 Paying for School

 Montana youth who are experiencing homelessness or are at risk of becoming homeless may qualify as independent when completing the .
 Why does this matter?
 Students may be eligible for FREE money for school (grants).
 Students who qualify as independent will not have to include parent or guardian income tax information or their signature(s) when completing the FAFSA application.
 This increases the applicants’ chances of qualifying for the Pell grant, the Federal Supplemental Opportunities Grant (FSEOG), and work study.
 Learn more.